JAgostoni/pgh-dot-net-remote-wiring/msiotwiring_1.md

 ### Basics / Getting Started

-Microsoft's Remote Wiring framework is an open source C++, windows universal library (winmd) available through NuGet or GitHub.
+Microsoft's Remote Wiring framework is an open source C++, Windows Runtime Component (winmd) available through NuGet or GitHub.

 You can snag it a couple ways: